Joan123654/WRO2025-DigitalDodgers/src/README.md

 #  Source Code
-This folder contains the documentation of the programming used.
+This folder contains the documentation of the code used on the vehicle.